zhonghaozhan/zhonghaozhan.github.io/projects.md

 order: 3
 ---

+#### EPSRC Databox: Privacy-Aware Infrastructure for Managing Personal Data (*Research Postgraduate in SysAL*)
+**Oct.
+2018 ~ Current**

+* Research on deep learning at the edge with trusted execution environments.

 #### Privacy-preserving Federated Learning (*Internship*)
 **Sept.
-2020 ~ Current**
+2020 ~ Jan.
+2021**

 Cooperating with: Telefonica Research.

 * Explore federated learning with model partitioned execution using clients' TEEs, in order to achieve privacy-preserving FL and guarantee information leakage of shared models/gradients.

-#### EPSRC Databox: Privacy-Aware Infrastructure for Managing Personal Data (*Research Postgraduate in SysAL*)
-**Oct.
-2018 ~ Current**

-* Research on deep learning at the edge with trusted execution environments.

 #### Edge Computing and Cyber Physical Systems (Huawei Innovation Research Program)